bilkoh/stranger-ttys/posts/security-onion-proxmox-open-vswitch.md

 apt install openvswitch-switch ethtool
 ~~~

-`ifreload -a` is a helpeful command to use when changing `/etc/network/interfaces` or altering networking settings withing proxmox web ui so I suggest installing it if you dont have it:
+`ifreload -a` is a helpeful command to use when changing `/etc/network/interfaces` or altering networking settings within proxmox web ui so I suggest installing it if you dont have it:
 ~~~Shell
 apt install ifupdown2
 ~~~